wp-plugins/login-sidebar-widget/readme.txt

 = For any kind of problem =

 1. Please email me demoforafo@gmail.com.
-Contact me at http://aviplugins.com/support.php
+Contact me at http://www.aviplugins.com/support.php
 2. Or you can write comments directly to my plugins page.
 Please visit here http://avifoujdar.wordpress.com/2014/02/13/login-widget/

 * If you want to translate the plugin in your language please translate the sample .PO file and mail me the the file at demoforafo@gmail.com and I will include that in the language file.
-Sample .PO file can be downloaded from <a href="http://aviplugins.com/language-sample/lwa-es_ES.po">here</a>
+Sample .PO file can be downloaded from <a href="http://www.aviplugins.com/language-sample/lwa-es_ES.po">here</a>

 == Screenshots ==

-1. front end sidebar view
+1. front end login sidebar view
 2. settings page view
 3. widget view
 4. Forgot password form
 5. facebook comments addon view

 == Changelog ==

+= 5.0.0 =
+* forms structure is updated, Now with fully responsive login form.

 = 4.2.4 =
 * forms structure is updated.